position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

      - The user is logged in to the system.
    - **Main Scenario**:
      1. The user selects the option to create a new group;
-     2. The user provides the group name;
+     2. The user provides a group name;
      3. The system creates the new group with the user as the initial member;
      4. The system confirms the successful creation of the group.
    - **Postcondition**: A new group exists in the system with the user as a member.